 Is my teacher more concerned about my goals, or his?

-Does he have a plan for me or does he seem to decide what to teach me based on a whim?
+Does he have a plan for my guitar playing in both short and long term or does he seem to decide what to teach me based on a whim?

 Does he give me a satisfactory answer to my questions or is he always kind of dodging them?